Shubhayu-Banerjee/DeafCeption-Code/README.md

 - press q to exit camera capture, then speak something into console clearly.
 - speech converted to text

 !!
-DCF.py file does not work-standalone for some reason.
+DCF runner.py file does not work-standalone for some reason.
 Please open with an environment such as Pycharm/VSC !!
 !!
 Simply install required libraries, and run DCF !!

 !!
 Ensure all files are in the same folder !!